Techne

 Techne organises two residential congresses per year, which are designed and run by each member institution in turn.
 These events are primarily for Techne-funded students, although other doctoral students may be welcome to attend.
 Please direct any queries to techne@rhul.ac.uk

-The next Techne Congress is taking place on 09 and 10 January 2025 and is being hosted by University of the Arts, London.
+The next Techne Congress is taking place in June 2025 and is being hosted by University of Westminster.
+Further information about this event will be circulated over the coming months.

 technē, arises from the ancient Greek word to describe craftsmanship, craft or art, and was also applied to the human ability to realise intentions and organise actions through making, doing and performing.
 In our technological culture it relates to notions of expertise, technical knowledge, and the shaping of our life-world. technē and its corelate technologies, are never solely tools, never simple prostheses, surrogates, or mediators, rather they need to be understood as often material and embodied, entangled with "the knots we call beings", with what it is to be human (Haraway 2008: 250).